-What to Do in a Plumbing Emergency
+Steps to Take in a Plumbing Emergency

 Plumbing emergencies can incite panic, but if you keep your cool, you can help minimize the damage to your home.
 The steps below will help you handle a plumbing emergency, but remember to always call a plumber during the process.
 The safest thing for your home is to have a 24/7 plumbing emergency team just a phone call away.
 We also recommend keeping your plumber’s number in a list of contacts, so it’s easy to access when you need it.